Fabrizio-Caruso/CROSS-LIB/README.md

 use some conditional directives to implement a version with no graphics.

 ### Tile Shapes
+Cross-Lib APIs only support tile-based graphics with pre-defined (at compilation time) tile shapes in order to support all targets.
 Most targets with graphics have 8x8 pixel tiles but some other targets with graphics have different shapes.
 So do not implement logic that only assumes 8x8 pixel tiles (e.g. software sprites with pre-shifted tiles).